 The criteria for assigning the owners of each imported email is summarized in the table below.

 For manual imports (PST or EML archives) the user can be specified on import.
 If not specified, the ownership is derived from the email headers.

 When Journaling is enabled (either via SMTP or IMAP/POP3) the ownership is defined by the journal fields.

 When emails are forwarded to the arvhiver, the ownership is defined by the email header fields.

-Finally, when emails are imported through the Exchange API, the ownership is determined by the configured users for which the API call is made.
+Finally, when emails are imported through the Connector API (Exchange, Microsoft 365, Google Workspace, Zimbra, IMAP), the ownership is determined by the configured users for which the API call is made.

 The following table summarizes the source of ownership information for each import method.

 |PST or EML (specifying a user on import)||PST or EML (without specifying a user on import)||Journaling (Exchange format) either SMTP or IMAP/POP3||Forwarding either SMTP or IMAP/POP3||Connector import via API|